What is 3d Rigging in animation

 Why Is Rigging essential?

-to a door that needs to be opened or a car that needs it wheels rotate and its
+From a human character to a door that needs to be opened or a car that needs its wheels to rotate while it goes.

 Rigging a model

 The Rigging step is a crucial part of any animation workflow since if the rigging

 will be appropriate, this would mean that the animator job will probably be whole

 a lot quicker and more comfortable and that he is likely to produce much better results

 As soon as it rigged a 3D model could be manipulated and altered as required

 You will find rigged models of animated characters being used in video games,